dsi-principles-prog/midterm-aliforgetti/README2.md

 Bracket 9: 50-60 - 50s

-We want to *standardize the scores* relative to what age bracken an individual falls under.
+We want to *standardize the scores* relative to what age bracket an individual falls under.